bitmaks/cm-web-fonts/README.md

 Link this stylesheet: `https://cdn.jsdelivr.net/gh/aaaakshat/cm-web-fonts/fonts.css` in your html `<head>`.

 #### Web demo
-Check out [example.html](https://cdn.jsdelivr.net/gh/aaaakshat/cm-web-fonts/example.html) to see the fonts being delivered from this repo, or go to [https://checkmyworking.com/cm-web-fonts/]() to get download links and see a customisable demo of the Computer Modern font family.
+Check out [https://checkmyworking.com/cm-web-fonts/]() to get download links and see a customisable demo of the Computer Modern font family.

 #### Example Code
 ```html